UnvLabs/Ruby/README.md

 # Unv

-An experimental UNV runtime and compiler written in Ruby
+An experimental Unv runtime and compiler written in Ruby 💎

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/unv`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This compiler converts Unv Programming language to Ruby.
+Due to dynamic nature of Ruby, It isn't an easy thing.
+Thanks for [@pandademic](https://github.com/pandademic) for his work on Ruby compiler(and more)

 ## Installation